 Texas – Latin America Business Summit Helps Texas Companies Access Nearshore Expanding Markets

-The World Affairs Council of Austin presented the Texas-Latin America Business Summit on November 3, 2016 from 9:00 am – 1:00 pm at the Google Fiber Space, 201 Colorado Street.
+The World Affairs Council of Austin presented the Fourth Annual Texas-Latin America Business Summit on October 3, 2019.
+Forbes reported in March that LATAM’s economy has the potential to grow faster than that of Asia.
 The Summit brought trade promotion experts and business decision-makers together for panels and meetings.
-The event is a unique face-to-face opportunity for Austin corporate representatives to make connections and learn about current inbound and outbound business opportunities with Mexico, Colombia, Chile, Argentina, Brazil and other Latin American nations.
+The event is a unique face-to-face opportunity for Austin corporate representatives to make connections and learn about current inbound and outbound business opportunities with Latin American nations.

 Over the last decade, the Latin American region experienced a deep economic and social transformation, which lifted millions out of poverty and swelled the ranks of the middle class.
-Latin America’s economy is expected to rebound during 2017 and expand 2.0% against a backdrop of stronger global growth.
-Summit attendees learned how their companies might benefit from this growth.
+Latin America’s economy is expected to expand due to corrections in regional growth.
+Summit attendees will learn how to position their companies and benefit from this growth.